 Music taps into neural pathways that often remain accessible even when other cognitive functions decline.
 When combined with movement, this effect becomes even more powerful.
 The rhythmic nature of music naturally encourages physical responses—from toe-tapping to dancing—creating a complete brain-body experience.

 Research suggests that musical activities can help elderly individuals reconnect with memories, improve attention, and enhance communication abilities.
 Even when verbal communication becomes challenging, many seniors can still respond to and engage with music.
-Adding movement to musical experiences further enhances these benefits by increasing blood flow to the brain and activating multiple neural networks simultaneously.

 At Hovi Care, we integrate these research-backed approaches into our daily activities, especially in our Senior Living and Care environments.
 Our evidence-based methods focus on how the combination of sound and movement can stimulate cognitive function more effectively than either element alone.